AquaSight taps computer vision to tell you if water is safe to drink

 The team’s approach taps a convolutional neural network — a type of AI architecture commonly applied to visual analysis — to quickly measure the turbidity (which they note previous research has linked to gastrointestinal illness) of snapshots of water taken with a smartphone camera.
 To train the model, they compiled a data set of 105 water images in two parts: 91 images included clean water and all variations of contaminated water, while the remaining 14 images were of clean water and introduced a wider range of light levels.
 (The contaminants in this case were sand, salt, black pepper, and oil paint.)
 About 78 images were reserved for training, and the remaining (27) images were used for validation.

-The team observed that the model predicted more false positives (three clean images classified as contaminated) than false negatives (1 contaminated image incorrectly classified as clean), perhaps because the varying degrees of darkness in the clean images caused it to mispredict clean images with lower brightnesses.
+The team observed that the model predicted more false positives (three clean images classified as contaminated) than false negatives (one contaminated image incorrectly classified as clean), perhaps because the varying degrees of darkness in the clean images caused it to mispredict clean images with lower brightnesses.
 The team leaves to future work digitally manipulating the images to normalize dark images and adding a component that will send pictures collected by AquaSight to a storage database, where each week the system will be retrained to ensure that it remains up to date and “as accurate as possible.”

 Additionally, the researchers intend to make their mobile app publicly available in the Google Play Store and to build in functionality that will enable users to contact local governments when contaminated samples are identified.